anveo/rack-request-id/README.md

 # Rack::RequestId

-Rack middleware which adds a 16-digit hexidecimal `X-Request-Id` header to the response.
+Rack middleware which adds a 16-digit hexidecimal `X-Request-Id` header to the response and into `Thread.current[:request_id]`

 ## Usage